samsquire/ideas4/README.md

 }
 ```

-Loops can be servers.
 If we treat each loop as separate process and a server simultaneously, we can send events to loops and they can be picked up in freedom of that loop.
 We can build software that scales on multicore systems and across processes.

 Second, we can have a loop that is buffered and ticked and allows multiple events to be queued at a time for complex event processing.